 Charting a Course for Cleaner Oceans Through Innovation and Collaboration

 Plastic pollution has reached alarming levels, posing a significant threat to our planet’s ecosystems and human well-being.
-Despite the challenges, innovative solutions and cutting-edge technologies are emerging to combat this global crisis, offering hope for cleaner oceans and waterways and a more sustainable future.
+Despite the challenges, innovative solutions and cutting-edge technologies are emerging to combat this global crisis.
+They offer hope for cleaner oceans and waterways and a more sustainable future.

 Ocean cleanup projects, improved waste infrastructure, and biodegradable plastics are making strides toward mitigating plastic pollution in water bodies.
-Working in tandem to combat the crisis on several fronts is our most promising solution to tackling such a monumental problem.
+Our most promising solution to tackling such a monumental problem is by working in tandem to combat the crisis on several fronts.

 Breakthrough Technologies for Cleaner Oceans and Waterways

-The Ocean Cleanup, a non-profit organization, is just one group that is working to develop and scale technologies to rid the oceans of plastic, as well as organize volunteer efforts.
-The organization’s goal is to rid the ocean of 90% of the five trillion pieces of plastic that currently litter every sea on the planet.
+The Ocean Cleanup, a non-profit organization, is just one group that is working to organize voluteer efforts and develop and scale technologies to rid the oceans of plastic.
+The organization’s goal is to rid the ocean of 90% of the five trillion pieces of plastic that currently litter our seas.
 Solutions like creating artificial coastlines to concentrate, collect, and properly dispose of plastic are currently underway.

 Catching plastic within major waterways before they end up in the ocean is another popular approach.
-Rivers are the main sources of ocean plastic pollution, according to The Ocean Cleanup, and are considered “arteries that carry waste from land to the ocean.”
+Rivers are the main sources of ocean plastic pollution and are considered by The Ocean Cleanup to be “arteries that carry waste from land to the ocean.”

 The Interceptor Original is The Ocean Cleanup’s first river cleanup technology.
-The 100% solar-powered barge extracts plastic autonomously.
+This 100% solar-powered barge extracts plastic autonomously.
 Trash is collected through a conveyor belt and shuttled into a dumpster for proper disposal.

 The Waterfront Partnership of Baltimore, along with several other stakeholders and contributors, has implemented a similar solution in the waters of Baltimore Harbor.

 Mr. Trash Wheel, Baltimore’s first semi-autonomous trash interceptor, was introduced in 2014.
-He now chugs his way along the harbor, joined by three more interceptors, Professor Trash Wheel, Captain Trash Wheel, and Gwynnda the Good Wheel of the West.
+He now chugs his way along the harbor cleaning up refuse.
+He is joined by three more interceptors, Professor Trash Wheel, Captain Trash Wheel, and Gwynnda the Good Wheel of the West.

 Utilizing a combination of solar and hydropower, trash is funneled through containment booms into Mr. Trash Wheel’s “gaping mouth.”
 The device then rakes the trash onto a conveyor belt and into a dumpster on a separate barge for incineration that creates electricity.